MegaManSec/JoshuaHu/menu/topics.md

 ## Fuzzing and vulnerability research (AFL++, harnessing, corpora)

+Practical fuzzing engineering with AFL++: harnessing interpreters and libraries, tuning campaigns, and the tricks that make large-scale fuzzing actually work.

 * [Fuzzing scripting languages' interpreters' native functions using AFL++ to find memory corruption and more](https://joshua.hu/aflplusplus-fuzzing-scripting-languages-natively)
 * [Automatically Generating a Well-Tuned Fuzzing Campaign With AFL++](https://joshua.hu/aflplusplus-generate-fuzzing-campaign-commands-options-secondary-fuzzers)
 * [Fuzzing with memfd_create(2) and fmemopen(3)](https://joshua.hu/fuzzing-with-memfd-createfd-fmemopen-syscall-function)